wustep/me-ghost/README.md

   - ✔️ Notes will be loaded by creation date desc
   - ✔️ Notes are routed to `/articles/{slug}`
   - Loads `featured` first
-  - ✔️ Hide day for datetime posted
+  - ✔️ Hide day for datetime published
-    - Hide in post card too!
   - Uses package.json property `posts-per-page` with pagination
 - ✔️ Posts that are not primarily tagged `Articles` or `Projects` or `Notes` will be routed to `/`
 - ✔️ Dynamic navigation bar